-There are several ways to expose this type of message: Look at the generated email, if there is an attached format for filling in your data, know that this is a scam of phishers, also do not forget to review the correctness of the writing of the sender’s address bar.
-And finally, call the bank and ask for confirmation of the information that was sent to you.
+There are several ways to expose this message type: Look at the generated email.
+If there is an attached format for filling in your data, know that this is a scam of phishers.
+Also, do not forget to review the correctness of the writing of the sender’s address bar.
+And finally, call the bank and ask for confirmation of the information sent to you.
 So you can find out the authenticity of the letter.

 Spoof Bank Websites

-Fake emails will always contain links that lead to individual sites.
+Fake emails always contain links leading to individual sites.
 As well as in fake letters, fraudsters maximally work out the similarity of a fake site to a legitimate one.
 Such sites may also appear as pop-ups, on which we recommend you not to click.
-If you want to go to the site of the bank you need, then manually enter the address of the bank or call the support bank to solve the question you need.
+If you want to go to the bank site, you need to manually enter the bank’s address or call the support bank to solve the question.

 Email Phishing Scams